 In 2016, the law was updated to include the Safe Harbor provision, which allows businesses to rely on third-party companies not located in the US.

 The CIPA is a complicated piece of legislation that is often misunderstood.
-However, it is a vital law that protects children and helps keep them safe.
+However, a vital law protects children and helps keep them safe.

 Why Are We Talking About The Children’s Internet Protection Act?